The family tree of Mike Lee: The political legacy of the Lee-Udall family

 But the scene of his dad chatting it up with relatives, who all hailed from the tiny eastern Arizona town of St. Johns, marked the first time the younger Lee began realizing his extended family was populated with political and legal legends from the West dating back to the 1850s.

 His dad had just been appointed solicitor general for the Reagan administration.
-Stewart Udall was a former congressman and interior secretary in the Kennedy and Johnson administrations.
+Stewart Udall was a former congressman and Interior secretary in the Kennedy and Johnson administrations.
 And Mo Udall was in his 11th term representing Arizona in the House.
-Three more Udall-Lee relatives (one Republican and two Democrats) would serve in the Senate, and Mike Lee, a Republican, became the fourth.
+Three more Udall-Lee relatives (one Republican and two Democrats) would serve in the Senate, and Mike Lee became the fourth.

-If the senator from Utah fails to win a third term this year, it could break a remarkable streak of a Lee or Udall relative serving in Congress in every decade since the 1950s.
+If the senator from Utah fails to win a third term this year, it could end a remarkable streak of a Lee or Udall relative serving in Congress in every decade since the 1950s.

 “The Udall-Lee run of eight consecutive decades in Congress is nearly unprecedented,” said Jane L. Campbell, CEO and president of the U.S. Capitol Historical Society.
 “Only the Dingells surpass the Udall-Lees for their consecutive number of decades in either chamber of Congress.
 And only the Kennedys match the Udall-Lees in that regard.”